harshi1111/multi-granular-llm-analysis/README.md

-# Multi‑Granular LLM Output System (NeuraScan AI)

-A web-based system that inspects a single LLM answer at multiple levels and shows **where the answer starts to fail**.
-Instead of only saying “right or wrong”, it analyzes:

-- Surface fluency (tokens)
-- Sentence flow
+# NeuraScan AI — Understand Why an LLM Answer Failed

+**NeuraScan AI** is a web-based system that helps teams understand **where and why a Large Language Model (LLM) response starts to fail**, instead of only labeling it as right or wrong.

+LLM answers often look fluent and confident while hiding:
-- Logical reasoning
+- Logical inconsistencies
-- Factual correctness
+- Hallucinations

-and visualizes all of them together in an interactive radar chart.
+- Subtle factual errors

+NeuraScan analyzes a **single LLM response across multiple layers and pinpoints the first layer where failure begins**, helping engineers debug and improve LLM behavior faster.

 ---
 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://python.org)